AriaAv/IPC144/README.md

 Intro to Programing using C

+Seneca College
-Seneca College - First Semester
+Computer Programming and Analysis - First Semester